ChronoZaga/Game-Mode/README.md

 -Sets Nvidia digital vibrance back to the default of 50% (Using embedded DVChange.exe by eXist73)

--Turns the sound volume down to 0%/Muted
+-Turns the sound volume down to 0%/Muted (with "volume down" virtual keyboard button presses)

--Toggles HDR Off (push the button again if it's toggled the wrong way)
+-Toggles HDR Off (with "win+alt+B" virtual keyboard button presses)

 -Launches Nvidia Control Panel (for resetting any driver/setting tweaks)